gfbarbieri/gfbarbieri/content/code_tutorials/math/counting/coin_die.md

 1. One person rolls two six-sided dice, and another person flips six two-sided coins. <b>Which setup has the larger number of possible outcomes</b>, assuming that the order matters?

-There are two situations presented in the problem:
-1. One person rolls two six-sided dice.
-2. One person flips six two-sided coins.

-An identical way to phrase the first situation is, one person rolls one six-sided die twice.
-The concept embedded in this statement is that we are dealing with identical trials (or repetition/replacement).

-To paraphrase Professor Morin, if we take a ball from a box and put it back, future drawings can show a repeat of the ball drawn previously.
-This is inherent in rolling dice because "you don't remove the dots on a die after you roll it!"
-(Page 7-8).

-Since repetitions are allowed and the problem states order matters, we are to use the following formula, where N represents the number of outcomes (6 on a die) and k represents the number of trials or rolls (2 in this case): $$N^{k} = 6^2 = 36$$

-A fun way to solve is problem is by brute force using the itertools library.
-We start by importing the itertools library and creating a list called <b>die</b>, which will represent our six-sided die.
-You could just as easily mimic a 20-sided die by creating a list with 1-20 instead of 1-6.
+Import the itertools library and create a list called which will represent a six-sided die.
+You could easily mimic a 20-sided die by creating a list with 1-20 instead of 1-6.

 # Imports